 In response to a growing homeless population in Malibu, the City has increased its measures to address homelessness and its impacts on the community.
 Some of those measures include development of a strategic plan, increased participation in events to aid the homeless, and the formation of a working group to strengthen cooperation between the various agencies and organizations providing assistance within the community.

-SPECIAL CITY COUNCIL MEETING ABOUT HOMELESSNESS IN MALIBU Wednesday, January 29, 6:00 PM at City Hall
+January 29, 2021 SPECIAL CITY COUNCIL MEETING discusses HOMELESSNESS IN MALIBU

 SIGN UP FOR E-NOTIFICATIONS